terralang/terra/README.md

 ---------------------
 <a id="interaction"></a>

 We've already seen examples of Lua code calling Terra functions.
-In general, you can call a terra function anywhere a normal Lua function would go.
+In general, you can call a Terra function anywhere a normal Lua function would go.
 When passing arguments into a terra function from Lua they are converted into Terra types.
 The current rules for this are not completely stable.
 Right now they match the behavior of [LuaJIT's FFI interface](http://luajit.org/ext_ffi_semantics.html).
 Numbers are converted into doubles, tables into structs or arrays, Lua functions into function pointers, etc. Here are some examples:

     struct A { a : int, b : double }